 These graphs show forward gain for horizontal, vertical, and tilted orientation of a halfwave dipole for center heights between 3 and 50 feet.
 These are NEC-2 results using the Sommerfeld-Norton ground model for a 98 MHz circularly polarized signal arriving at a 1° elevation angle.
 The gain reference is a circularly polarized isotropic antenna in free space.
 The difference between the solid and dotted green curves is F/B for the tilted dipole.

-Apply the curves to any antenna by adding its gain in dBd to the Y axis.
+Apply the curves to any antenna by adding its free-space gain in dBd to the Y axis.
 The model is for flat ground with a single specular reflection and no obstructions.
 Only general trends hold for irregular terrain where scattering at multiple points causes complex wave interference.
-The curves do not apply when local obstructions block the direct path.
+The curves do not apply when obstructions block the direct path.